tprasadtp/ubuntu-post-install/README.md

 - First part is the URL to the deb file separated by a tab name of the file.
   > Please note that deb file will be  saved with the name mentioned in the file.
 (DEB file is named **exactly** as mentioned in the second field.
 So if you want them to be named with extension .deb include that in the second field and avoid illegal chars)

+### Install pip packages

+This will install system wide python packages using pip.
+There are two lists. `pip.list` and `pip3.list` for python 2.7 and python 3 respectively.
+Pre requisite is that python-pip package is pre installed, If not , will be installed anyway.

+- The list files follow similar configuration as package list files.
+One item per line.

 ### Purge Unwanted Packages